 Vata types of allergies are often experienced in the digestive tract with symptoms such as burping, bloating, digestive discomfort, gas, gurgling intestines, vague abdominal pain, and intestinal colic.
 They can also include symptoms of constriction such as wheezing or headache, as well as sneezing, ringing in the ears, joint pain, sciatica, muscle twitching or spasms, insomnia, nightmares, and other vata-type discomforts.1

 Possible Correlation with Vata-Aggravating Foods

 Vata imbalances can cause food sensitivities to raw foods, many beans (black beans, pinto beans, adzuki beans, etc.), and certain animal proteins, like pork.
 These foods can also aggravate vata types of allergies.

 When vata is aggravated, it is important to slow down, keep warm, stay hydrated, and eat a vata-pacifying diet.
-Vata types of allergies are often soothed by ginger or licorice teas with an added drop of ghee to counteract vata’s dry quality.
-Healthy Vata and Vata Digest can also be supportive.
-Because the seat of vata is in the colon, one very effective therapy for balancing vata-type allergies is a Dashamula tea enema (basti).2 This therapy is best learned from an experienced Ayurvedic practitioner.
+Vata types of allergies are often soothed by warm herbal teas with an added drop of sesame oil or ghee to counteract vata’s dry quality, as well as warm and grounding herbs.

 Possible Correlation with Pitta-Aggravating Foods